milanogc/do-kubernetes-challenge-sql-cluster/README.md

 ---

-> Note: Only thing that is different from [Kubegres' Getting Started document](https://www.kubegres.io/doc/getting-started.html) is the field `spec.database.size` that changed from `200Mi` to `1Gi`, this is due to Digital Ocean's minimal volume size being `1Gi`.
+> Note: Only thing that is different from [Kubegres' Getting Started document](https://www.kubegres.io/doc/getting-started.html) is the field `spec.database.size` that changed from `200Mi` to `1Gi`, this is due to DigitalOcean's minimal volume size being `1Gi`.
 > Without this change the following error happens when you look at the events:
 ```
 $ kubect get events -w